-Elm bark beetles that spread the disease are most active during this time of year.
+The elm bark beetles that spread the disease are most active this time of year.
 Fresh cuts from pruning can attract the insects and increase the chance of a DED infection.

-Proper elm tree pruning outside the annual ban period helps keep trees healthy and better able to resist all diseases, including DED.
-Removing dead and dying elm wood through pruning also helps reduce places for beetles to breed, and curbs their populations.
-Throughout the year, including during the ban period, DED-infected elms should be removed promptly.
+Proper pruning outside the annual ban period helps keep elm trees healthy and more resistant to all diseases, including DED.
+Removing dead and dying elm wood also means fewer places for beetles to breed, and helps keep their populations in check.

-Provincial regulations require commercial pruners of elm trees to complete a recognized training program or be under the supervision of someone who has.
-Improper pruning techniques can spread many tree diseases, including DED.
+If you hire someone to prune your trees, check their qualifications.
+By law, commercial pruners of elm trees must complete a recognized training program or be under the supervision of someone who has.
+Improper pruning techniques can spread DED and other tree diseases.

 For more information, call your local municipal office or the ministry’s Client Service Office at 1-800-567-4224.